Matt4C6F656872/Starless-Sky/Welcome.md

 # Starless Sky

 ## In the Darkness Burns a Lonely Fire
-Pilgrims crowd desperately around the light, casting long shadows in the desert.
-The relentless heat made the journey impossible by day, but on this night, they also cannot move on.
+Pilgrims crowd desperately around the campfire, casting long shadows into the desert night.
+The relentless heat made the journey impossible by day, but this night they cannot continue either.

 The lonely fire flickers and struggles.
 It is the night of the dark moon, and the sky is starless.